NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Dire Growth.md

 **Prerequisites** Werecreature Dedication; your animal shape is not Small
 * * *
 You transform into a primal reflection of your animal shape.
 If you aren't already in your animal shape from Werecreature Dedication, you Change Shape into it.
-As long as you stay in animal shape, you have the effects of enlarge.
+As long as you stay in animal shape, you have the effects of [[Spells/Enlarge|Enlarge]].

 *Source: Pathfinder Howl of the Wild*
 *ORC*